Indesit washing machines rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Indesit washing machines were made by the eponymous Italian appliance manufacturer until relatively recently, when the brand was bought by American corporation Whirlpool, which also makes Maytag appliances.
-Hotpoint washing machines are a sister brand to Indesit machines.
+Indesit washing machines were made by the Italian appliance manufacturer until relatively recently, when the brand was bought by American corporation Whirlpool, which also makes Hotpoint and Maytag appliances.

 Below you can find out all you need to know if you're thinking of buying an Indesit washing machine.
-This includes how Indesit models score in our reviews, plus how reliable they are.
+This includes how Indesit models score in our reviews, and how reliable they are.
 But if you'd rather read reviews of individual models, head to our Indesit washing machine reviews.

-We've been reviewing washing machines for years, and our unique and rigorous tests find out which models work best at different temperatures, at both washing and drying, so you can find the washing machine that's the best buy for you.
+We've been reviewing washing machines for years, and our unique and rigorous tests find out which models work best at different temperatures, at both washing and drying, so you can find the washing machine that's the best for you.
 Over the years, we've unearthed plenty of dodgy machines and found out a few key things buyers need to know before they buy an Indesit.
-You can read this in the table below, along with how previous customers rate the brand.
+You can read this in the table below, along with how customers rate the brand.

 |Indesit washing machines overview table